compphil2mmae/compphil2mmae.github.io/content/en/authors/david.lanius/_index.md

   # - Alumni
 ---

-David Lanius ist wissenschaftlicher Mitarbeiter am DebateLab des Karlsruher Instituts für Technologie (KIT) sowie Gründer und Leiter des [Forums für Streitkultur](https://forum-streitkultur.de).
-Ab dem Wintersemester 2024 übernimmt er die Ass.-Professur für Praktische Philosophie und Philosophiedidaktik an der Paris-Lodron-Universität Salzburg.
+David Lanius is a research associate at the DebateLab of the Karlsruhe Institute of Technology (KIT) and founder and director of the [Forum für Streitkultur (Forum for Debate Culture)](https://forum-streitkultur.de).
+From the winter semester 2024, he will take over the Assistant Professorship for Practical Philosophy and Philosophy Didactics at the Paris Lodron University of Salzburg.

-Sein Forschungsschwerpunkt liegt auf der Vermittlung argumentativer und epistemischer Kompetenzen, strategischer Unbestimmtheit in Recht und Politik, Populismus, Fake News sowie den Möglichkeiten und Grenzen des konstruktiven Diskurses.
-Er hat Philosophie, Wirtschaft und Logik in Regensburg, München, Madrid und Amsterdam studiert und in Philosophie an der Humboldt-Universität Berlin mit einem Forschungsaufenthalt an der University of Southern California in Los Angeles promoviert.
+His research focuses on the teaching of argumentative and epistemic competences, strategic indeterminacy in law and politics, populism, fake news and the possibilities and limits of constructive discourse.
+He studied philosophy, economics and logic in Regensburg, Munich, Madrid and Amsterdam and holds a doctorate in philosophy from the Humboldt University of Berlin with a research stay at the University of Southern California in Los Angeles.